bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * To aid decentralized discovery and to opt into viewing the full context
 * A reply should include the #federated_message_idedentifiers of its parent that defines the subthread (similar to `In-Reply-To` in email)
 * Idea#1: Each user who comments on a given thread should start to mirror all #federated_message_identifiers of messages within that thread up to the root (somewhat similar to `References` in email)
-* Idea#2: Each user who comments on a given thread should mirror all #federated_message_identifiers (or at least their feed URL) of siblings and on each level towards the root, all predecessor siblings.
+* Idea#2: Each user who comments on a given thread should mirror all #federated_message_identifiers (or at least their feed URL) of siblings, all children to this message and on each level towards the root, all predecessor siblings.
 This enables resilience against parent redaction.
 * Don't mirror obsolete ones affected by #redaction or #forked_message_correction
 * Don't mirror message content in order to respect privacy
 * A user who comments on the thread may decide to rearrange the thread or hide (via #redaction ) any comment from their followers viewing the thread through their timeline.
 They will be notified about any alteration.